coreruleset/machine-learning-integration-plugin/README.md

 The plugin contains rules which call the Lua script and pass or block the request based on the status returned to the rule.

 ### Lua Script
-The lua script receives the request from the rule, reads the data sent in the request and reconstructs the request to form a http POST request to be sent to the flask server ```ml_model_server```.
+The lua script receives the request from the rule, reads the data sent in the request and reconstructs the request to form a http POST request to be sent to the flask server ```ml_model_server``` in the form of a string.
 After receiving the response from the server, the lua script sends the status response back to the CRS plugin.

 ### Flask Server
 This server receives a http POST request from the lua script.
 It extracts the different parameters from the request.
-The parameters extracted are request method, path, arguements, file names, file sizes, hour and day.
+The parameters extracted are request method, path, arguments, file names, file sizes, hour and day.
 These parameters are sent to a function which is supposed to call a machine learning model.
 This function has been stubbed by a random function for now.
 This function is supposed to return a ml_anomaly_score.
-Based on this score, the server reuturns a 200 OK or 401 status.
+Based on this score, the server returns a 200 OK or 401 status.

 This workflow has been depicted in the diagram below.